skip to primary navigation skip to content

 You will also observe other history teachers at work, both in your two placement schools and in our other Partnership schools that you will visit as part of your training.

 By becoming more and more knowledgeable about history.
 One of the most damaging myths about history teaching in Britain today is that history teachers don’t care about knowledge.
 The opposite is the case.
 No matter how many lively, fun approaches you try, your teaching will not acquire rigour, depth, insight and command if you are not steeped in up-to-date knowledge of your topics.
-A feature of the Cambridge history course is a requirement for trainees to begin a career-long professional habit of reading widely.
+A feature of the Cambridge history course is a requirement for PGCE students to begin a career-long professional habit of reading widely.

 Diagram